CorpusCallosum/EphemeralArchitecture/printed_forms/README.md

 _-----Most recent list of prices for florida exhibition (this was from the email to andrea)

-B. the prices of 6 sculptures, 4 of which will be on display, two won't but if they could be in the catalog that'd be awesome, whatever you think - see below:
+B. the prices of 6 sculptures, 4 of which will be on display:

 1. The largest white 3d printed sculpture on the largest shelf pedestal